sameermankotia/sameermankotia/README.md

 ## About me

 I am a **Ph.D.
 Candidate in Computer Science** at the University of Idaho.
-My research focuses on secure-by-design processor architectures, privacy-preserving federated learning for IoT intrusion detection, and machine learning-driven web performance systems.
-I combine systems-level research with full-stack engineering and have published work across IEEE, MDPI, and other peer-reviewed venues.
+My research spans secure-by-design processor architectures, privacy-preserving federated learning for IoT intrusion detection, and machine learning-driven web performance systems.
 Currently interning at the **Institute for Interdisciplinary Data Sciences (IIDS), University of Idaho** as an AI and Web Development Intern.
+Six peer-reviewed publications across IEEE, MDPI, and other venues.

 ---